Though Father Christmas may call it home, when it comes to experiences in Lapland, the man in red has some fierce competition!

 Once we were all outside our guide Laura called to get our attention and introduced herself and the other guide before taking us over to a row of large red and black snowmobiles.
 We all listened attentively whilst she showed us the controls and the hand signals we would use on the safari.
 Once we were all confident and found our snowmobiles we set off in single file, moving through the snowy landscape.

-Arriving at the reindeer farm in Luosto we were met by a fellow in a startling blue cloak decorated with a bright red trim.
+Arriving at the reindeer farm we were met by a fellow in a startling blue cloak decorated with a bright red trim.
 On his head sat a giant fur hat with flaps similar to that of a deerstalker; his feet were as interesting as the rest of his outfit as, casting my eyes down, I noticed he wore furry shoes that could have been furry slippers that curled around at the toe.

 He welcomed us by opening his arms and standing very straight and tall and introducing himself as Joonas; telling us that he is a reindeer herder before he led us towards his reindeer, about 30 metres away.
 The reindeer stood fairly still as we approached, moving their heads only to check who we were.
 They were then harnessed up and attached to a sleigh and behind that reindeer’s sleigh was another reindeer and then another sleigh and so on; so standing in front of us was a ridiculously cute reindeer train!